 - Since most of the nutrients are housed near the stem, use sharp scissors to cut the leaf as close to the stem as possible.

-- Let the yellow sap drain from the leaf, then rinse it and pat it dry.
+- Let the yellow sap drain from the leaf and discard, then rinse the cut leaf and pat it dry.